How cold is too cold for your chickens? It is a common question for most chicken raisers, mostly during winter and at night.

 Using a chicken coop heater or infrared bulb is recommended for using during freezing nights.

-Some chicken breeds with fewer feathers, weak, may die during icy weathers.
+Some chicken breeds with fewer feathers, weak ones, may die during icy weather.
 It is essential to keep your chicken coop temperature between 70 and 75 degrees at night.

 How Cold Is Too Cold for Free-Range Chickens?

-When temperatures drop below -25℃ (-13 °F) inside your chicken coop, it is likely too hard for your chicken to get outside.
-They feel very lazy and generally, they roost most of the time.
+When temperatures drop below -25℃ (-13°F) inside your chicken coop, it is likely too hard for your chicken to get outside.
+They feel very lazy, and generally, they rest most of the time.

-Chickens forage and free-range very less because there is very less stuff outside to peck during snow fall.
+Chickens forage and free-range very less because there is very little food outside to peck during snowfall.
 Snow and freezing cold reduce bugs and grass outside.

-Also, sometime it’s very hard for them to lay eggs and move around in freezy cold climates.
-But few cold hardy chicken breeds happily lay eggs during winters if you provide them with heaters.
+Also, sometimes it’s very hard for them to lay eggs and move around in freezing cold climates.
+But few cold-hardy chicken breeds happily lay eggs during winter if you provide them with heaters.

 How Cold Is Too Cold for Brooding Chicks?